Icehawk78/Kardashev/Rules_pictures.md

 # Kardashev Game Rules

 #### Asteri Games

+## Objective
-Kardashev is a space-themed strategy game where you compete to build the most advanced space civilization by expanding your territory, researching new technology, and conquering your foes.
+The Kardashev Scale is a hypothetical method used to measure a civilization's technological advancement based on the amount of energy they can control.
+Your objective is to build the most advanced civilization by expanding your territory, researching new technology, and conquering your foes.

 ## Components
 * 1 Game Board